* I am a Maremma Sheepdog Club Code of Ethics Breeder *

 Age of placement: I place my pups as started adolescent dogs only.
 They will be at least four months old and have had PennHIP testing completed.
 Giving my puppies significant training prior to them leaving me increases their likelihood of success and the satisfaction of their new owners.
 This helps to keep my puppies safe in their new lives.
 Benson Ranch is now an LGD training facility, so as well as raising livestock and producing outstanding Maremma puppies we offer training on a per month basis.
 Buyers of my pups have the option of leaving them here with me in training beyond the minimum age at which they can leave.
 I think placing started pups at five to eight months of age is ideal.

 Preference given to visitors of the ranch: I seldom place puppies with buyers I have not met, however I make this decision on a case by case basis.
-Because the purchase of puppies from me is the beginning of a mutual relationship it is important to me to choose buyers I feel some commonality with and can communicate well with.
+Because the purchase of puppies from me is the beginning of a long term mutual relationship it is important to me to choose buyers I feel some commonality with and can communicate well with.
 Getting a feel for this is often much more difficult using only e-mail or phone calls.

 Price: $2000, sold with Limited registration

 This price is for a pup four to five months of age, with PennHIP testing included.
 Additional training for pups produced here is $200 per month.
 Training is also an option for pups purchased elsewhere at $250 per month.
 The price of my pups increases as they mature; a five month old pup is priced differently than an eleven month old pup.